 Extended Payment Plan

-The Extended Payment Plan is a legally binding promissory note whereby the participant pays the total of the tuition in accordance with an agreed upon payment schedule.
-The Extended Payment Plan requires the participant to pay 40% of the total course tuition at registration, and the remainder after the course in three installment, one every 2 months, each for 20% of the total tuition cost.
-This results in a payment schedule that allows the course fee to be paid over a span of 6+ months, which may suit a student with consistent income but not enough money to pay for the entire course before it begins.
+The Extended Payment Plan is a legally binding promissory note whereby the participant pays the total of the tuition in accordance with an agreed-upon payment schedule.
+The Extended Payment Plan requires the participant to pay half of the total course tuition beforehand, and the remainder after the course in two installments, 25% of it every 2 months.
+This results in a payment schedule that allows the course fee to be paid over a long span, including 4 months afterward, which may suit a student with consistent income but not enough money to pay for the entire course before it begins.

 Scholarships and Work-trade